Knight of the Burning Pestle at the Barbican: ‘a hilarious night at the theatre’

 Anthony Walker-Cook reviews Cheek by Jowl’s Knight of the Burning Pestle, which is on tour internationally.

 Produced by Cheek by Jowl with Moscow Pushkin Theatre, the company of Knight of the Burning Pestle performs in Russian with English surtitles above the stage.
-If a small complaint may be made of this production, it is that these surtitles sometimes moved a little slow, however the tact and expertise of the cast means this was rarely an issue.
+If a small complaint may be made of this production, it is that these surtitles sometimes moved a little slow, however the tact and expressiveness of the cast means comprehension was rarely compromised.

 This is until on steps the Grocer (Alexander Feklistov) who asks if, instead, a story that celebrates the common people of the city can be put on.
 Another cry from the audience reveals the Grocer’s Wife (Agrippina Steklova), who also asks that the story be humorous.
 But who should play the hero of this new tale?
 Enter Rafe (Nazar Safonov), nephew to these theatrical interrupters.
-Sent on his quest, Rafe gives Don Quixote a run for his money.
+Sent on his quest and exceptional for his stupidity, Rafe gives Don Quixote a run for his money.

 As the confused cast (and audience) look on, Rafe is taken backstage to prepare for his role.
 In the meantime, the original play goes on: Jasper (Kirill Chernyshenko) is relieved of his station despite his love for Luce (Anna Vardevanian), and the two conspire to run away together.
 Jasper’s parents, the Merrythoughts, are also going through marital problems, leading to the wife (Anna Karmakova) leaving.

 Or, at least, that would be the play if Rafe and his family did not constantly interfere with the cast.
-Whether it be Rafe charging in on a horse (read: a hobby horse) or the Grocer’s wife attacking the cast with her handbag (she rather got into the action a bit too much at points), Knight of the Burning Pestle always ensures a hilarious antidote is around the corner, though quite when it will come charging on is anyone’s guess.
+Whether it be Rafe charging in on a horse (read: a hobby horse) or the Grocer’s wife attacking the cast with her handbag (she rather got into the action a bit too much at points), Knight of the Burning Pestle always ensures a hilarious antidote is around the corner, though quite when it rears its meta-theatrical head is anyone’s guess.

 Yet Beaumont’s play functions also as a farce on renaissance drama.
 Jasper’s threat to haunt his enemies implies a parody of the revenge tragedy genre, whilst there is an abundance of references to Shakespeare throughout.
 In Rafe’s final scene – a massive set piece with blood, decapitated heads and an axe – viewers can detect a Coriolanus or, to use another popular character from the early modern stage, a Tamburlaine.
 Luce and Jasper also almost become another pair of star-crossed lovers who die too young, and the lines ‘O, I die, Horatio’ and ‘My horse, my horse, my kingdom for a horse’ can be heard.